interstellar/starlight/starlight/doc/Protocol.md

 [Open](#open)
 state.

-If the agent's role in that channel is [Guest](#guest), it does a lookup on the ledger to confirm that the sequence number of [EscrowAccount](#escrowaccount)
+If the agent’s role in that channel is [Guest](#guest), it does a lookup on the ledger to confirm that the sequence number of [EscrowAccount](#escrowaccount)